joinpursuit/Pursuit-Core-iOS/networking-concurrency-apis/parsing-json/README.md

 ## Codable 1.
 Create a model that represents your JSON.

-Swift 4 introduced a new protocol called Codable.
-It has many uses that we will see in class, but for now we will use it for parsing JSON.
-For a class or struct to conform to Codable, it needs to be made up of classes/structs that conform to Codable.
+Swift 4 introduced a new protocol called `Codable`.
+We can use it for many things, but for now we will use it for parsing JSON.
+For a class or struct to conform to `Codable`, it needs to be made up of classes/structs that conform to `Codable`.

 Built-in Codable Types include: